pioneersprize/Polkadot-Pioneers-Prize/applications/reed-solomon-perf.md

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

-* introduce SMID instructions to the current implementation to improve performance for 1000+ validators
+* introduce SIMD instructions to the current implementation to improve performance for 1000+ validators
 * implement a different algorithm that reduces the static table computation overhead for up to 1000 validators

 The project is only concerned with the performance aspects of reed solomon erasure coding, nothing more, nothing less.